gyrospectre/squyre/README.md

 https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/

 6. Create a Jira API key (https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
-7. In AWS, create a new Secrets Manager secret (in the same account/region as HellaRad is deployed), with the following content.
-Obviously, substitute your key and email.
+7. In AWS, create a new Secrets Manager secret called `JiraApi` in the same account/region as HellaRad is deployed.
+Use the following content, obviously substituting your key and email.
 ```
 {
   "apikey": <the API key you just created>,